adamsk34/Tom-Chatbot/README.md

 javac App.java
 ```

-Run the applications with the following command:
+Run the application with the following command:
 ```
 java App
 ```